Jezzffihuter2022/wangchuyao.github.io/_pages/research.md

 - Applied computational emotional profiling of 257,056 images to reveal political bias in policy framing
 - Found Chinese media portray Trump as more negative and less trustworthy than US media outlets

-**[5] Governing Online Political Discourse: A Social Simulation of Self-Censorship using Large Language Models**
+**[5] Bureaucrat-Expert Collaboration in Large Language Model Adoption: Institutional Logics in China**
-Second and corresponding author; under review at *PNAS Nexus* (the sibling journal of *PNAS*); IF = 3.8
+Second author; under review at *Regulation & Governance*; IF = 3.8, SSCI Q1
-- Applied LLM-based annotation on 343,764 tweets with counterfactual social simulation
+- Revealed conflicts between political risk control and expert innovation in LLM adoption
-- Demonstrated how state regulation triggers conditional self-censorship via collective adapatation
+- Showed that bureaucrats conceded on technical decisions while enforcing censorship red lines, enabling bounded expert agency

 ## Working Papers

-**[6] How LLM Sycophancy Shapes Individuals' Perceived Social Norms and Sways Policy Attitude**
+**[6] How AI Sycophancy Distorts Social Perceptions and Polarizes Policy Discussion: Evidence from Human-AI Conversational Experiments**
 First author; in prepartion for *Proceedings of the National Academy of Sciences* (PNAS); IF = 9.1, SCI Q1
 *Supported by research grants totaling US$12,300 from OpenAI, Google, and LSE*
 - Articulated the concept of LLM sycophancy (adaptation to user preferences) and its policy relevance
-- Investigated how LLMs’ sycophancy produces biased information and distorts user policy attitudes
+- Investigated how LLMs’ sycophancy distorts user perceptions and polarizes policy discussions
 - Designed a personalized, human-LLM conversational survey experiment on a probability sample of 3,100

 **[7] How AI Labeling Affects Policy Support in Social Networks: Social Simulation and Survey Experiment**